![]() |

 Asia Association for Global Studies (AAGS)

-University of Calgary 21.–22.3.2009 — Calgary, AB (Canada)
+21.–22.3.2009 — Calgary, AB (Canada)

 Globalization is one of the most distinguishing features of our age.
 What globalization means for average people, however, is hotly debated.
 Some suggest that globalization is ushering in cosmopolitan forms of consciousness that will help humanity transcend its tendency toward parochialism and myopism.
 Some also believe globalization will foster economic growth and create employment.
 Others are less optimistic, arguing that globalization is worsening inequality, causing environmental degradation, giving rise to conflicts and wars, and benefiting corporations at the expense of the global poor, among other problems.
 The conference will gather together scholars and others interested in the impact of globalization on human rights.